shhossain/computer_science/Data Structures/Array.md

 * To initilaize an array it is necessary to specify its size:

-In C++, for example, here is how we initatalize an array of 5 elements:
+In C++, for example, here is how we initialize an array of 5 elements:

  ```c++
 <datatype> arr_name[size]
 int arr[5];
 ```

-this will initialise an array of 5 elements with the value 0.
+this will initialize an array of 5 elements with the value 0.

 ## Time complexities of some basic array operations